Airdate: 01/14/1987

 She had appeared in Little House playing multiple characters, including a recurring role in season nine, and retired from acting at the conclusion of that series.

-Now, she was actually uncredited here for Highway (likely because she had already retired from acting by then, and there was no use in crediting her as “woman”), and that makes it hard to confirm whether that woman is actually her.
-But she looks just like Mrs. Plum from Little House then.
-Maybe her father thought she might learn something from this.
+Now, she went actually uncredited for Highway (likely because she had already retired from acting by then, and there was no use in crediting her as “woman”), and that makes it hard to confirm whether that woman is actually her.
+But she looks just like Mrs. Plum from Little House, just a couple of years older.

-If that seems familiar, it is because they used this as the official promotional image, but for the wrong season.
+If that seems familiar, it is because they used this as the official promotional image—but for the wrong season.

-That’s right: they used the scene from this season three episode in the official promo for season two.
+That’s right: they used the scene from this season-three episode in the official promo for season two.

 However the striking part is that there’s more: the scene when there’s Wally, Jonathan and Mark observing a bum should look familiar as well.